davidwisniewski/fmri-extract-HCP-mask/README.md

 - an output folder
 - operation: If you picked multiple rois you can either save all separately ('single'), or combine them into a single large ROI ('sum').
 - laterality: You can select whether you want to extract left ('l'), right ('r'), or bilateral ('b') ROIs.
+Example: create_HCP_mask([1:3], '/MyAtlasFolder/', '/MyOutputFolder/', 'single', 'b')

 ## Sources
-The files used here are not mine, all credits to the creators:
+The atlas and lookup table files used here are not mine, all credits to the creators:
 - volumetric HCP-MMN1.0 map: https://figshare.com/articles/dataset/HCP-MMP1_0_projected_on_MNI2009a_GM_volumetric_in_NIfTI_format/3501911
 - ROI lookup table: https://github.com/mcfreund/stroop-rsa/blob/master/out/atlases/mmp.csv

 ## Requirements
-- downloaded all files and unzip the HCP-MMP1_on_MNI152_ICBM2009a_nlin.zip file
+- downloaded all files and unzip the HCP_atlas.zip file
 - Matlab + SPM12 installed

 ## Bugs / Improvements